 Getting to Sofia is easy.
 From Western Europe, just hop into that vehicle, power up those eight cylinders and head southwest.
 Keep on driving, even when you think you already overshot it.
-At some point, just before the Serbian town of Niš, you need to turn left, which is east.
+At some point, just before the Serbian town of Niš, you need to turn left or east.

 From Istanbul it should be the northwestern approach, for 550 kilometers.
 From Burgas, just race down Trakia Freeway, away from the rising Sun, for three hours.
 Sofia will be right in front of you.
 Enjoy.
 Just don’t breathe too much.